A properly prepared will allows you to control who receives your assets when you pass away and who has guardianship of your minor children.

 Why do you need a will?

 Anyone over the age of majority can benefit from having a will prepared.
 Not only is it a flexible way to provide evidence of your wishes but it can reduce the stress and uncertainty for family members and loved ones after you have passed.
-We offer our clients assistance with drafting a will or living will and revising a will.
+Located in Halifax – Dartmouth, we offer our clients assistance with drafting a will or living will and revising a will.

 Although each person’s life is different, it is important to consider the following benefits of having a will: